matt77hias/pbrtpy/README.md

 # pbrtpy

 ## About
-A Python subset of [pbrt-v2](https://github.com/mmp/pbrt-v2) focussing only on geometry (i.e. no materials are currently supported).
+A Python subset of [pbrt-v2](https://github.com/mmp/pbrt-v2) focussing only on geometry (i.e. no materials for surfaces and volumes are currently supported).

 ## Use
 <p align="center">